betterscientificsoftware/PSIP-Tools/PTCs/CoverageTestingPractice/README.md

 - [ ] Functional testing for documented use cases.
 - [ ] Test coverage commitment.

+This PTC is provided as an example.
+Statements should be customized and made precise for the team's goals.

 ### Definitions:

 - **Functional testing**: Testing capabilities from user's perspective.
 Many functions can be called.
 Good for usability assurance.
 Insufficient to protect against some regressions.
 Difficult to isolate regressions.
 Can require extensive execution times.